aya-thafer2/Mastering-JavaScript-in-20-Days/Day3.md

 ##  **Object Methods**
 Properties can point to functions too.
-We call function-properties "methods" on objectsCopy
+We call function-properties "methods" on objects.
 ```javaScript
 const dog = {
     name: "Ein",